CEA-MetroCarac/PySSPFM/doc/README.md

 ```

 <p align="justify" width="100%">
-In cases where the acquisition of polarization voltage is not conducted, it can be reconstructed from a property dictionary containing the following information for both write (On Field) and read (Off Field) segments: their duration, the number of samples per segment, the number of segments, their direction of variation, and their voltage limits.
-These parameters are specified in the measurement sheet and are subsequently employed during the processing step.
-The script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/signal_bias.py">utils/signal_bias</a></code> is responsible for generating the polarization signal based on these parameters and vice versa.
-It also includes other polarization signals that can be utilized for the development of various modes.
+The code also includes other polarization signals that can be utilized for the development of various modes.
 </p>

 <p align="center" width="100%">